viridiantooth34/AmazonPriceBot/README.md

 **Scope for Future Releases:-**

 Better Email Report with a screenshot of the product page.
-Work on proper dynamic Xpath for the Product Price.
-Migration to TestNG and usage of Property files for proper portability.
+Work on proper dynamic Xpath for the Product Price.//in progress Migration to TestNG and usage of Property files for proper portability.
 Better UI.